 Are you looking for a delicious lunch option that is full of protein but low in points?
 Our Weight Watchers Tuna Salad is sure to please.
-This tuna salad is easy to make, delicious, and best of all zero WW Freestyle Smart points, MyWW Purple 0 points, MyWW Blue 0 points, MyWW Green 1 points.
+This tuna salad is easy to make and delicious.

 Weight Watchers Tuna Salad

-I like to make a large batch of this tuna salad during my weekend meal prep and enjoy it for my lunches during the week.
-Since this Weight Watchers Tuna Salad recipe is zero points on Blue and Purple and low points on Green, you will have plenty of points left over for breakfast, dinner, and snacks.
+I like to make a large batch of this tuna salad during my weekend WW meal prep and enjoy it for my lunches during the week.
+If you eat this for lunch with veggies and perhaps a salad or light bread or bun, you will have plenty of points left over for breakfast, dinner, and snacks.

 Weight Watchers Tuna Salad Recipe

 - 2 cans tuna 5 oz. cans, drained

 - 2 item pickles chopped.
 Or use dill relish (no sugar added).